-Referencing Figure 7, the red portions represent the test rig components of the final assembly.
 Initially, the drive motor was proposed as a small internal combustion engine.
 However, due to the challenge of determining exact revolutions per minute (rpm) required for testing purposes, a plug in electric motor was proposed.
 This provides the opportunity to adjust rpm more accurately and easily through the use of a potentiometer.
-[7] Technically, components such as the bearings will need to be theoretically calculated for their properties relative to cost, to ensure that the materials selected are both sufficiently strong and cost effective.
-In this instance, the primary enclosure represents the engine block for where the testing oil will be placed.
+[7] The bearing types have been chosen to be a roller bearing and a thrust bearing.
+The thrust bearing will account for the axial force of the shaft while the roller bearing will provide the stability as the shaft rotates.
+Technically, components such as the bearings will need to be theoretically calculated for their properties relative to cost, to ensure that the materials selected are both sufficiently strong and cost effective.
+In this instance, the primary enclosure represents the engine block for where the testing oil will be placed, this is represented by the light blue region in Figure 10.
 The test shaft selected will be of the same material as the current production crankshaft in the ISX 15, 4140 steel with an unhardened surface.
-In addition, the test shaft will be the same diameter as the current production crankshaft at 165mm.
+For the purpose of the test rig, the shaft will be necked down where the bearings and pulley system is incorporated.
+This is to reduce the overall cost and power required to rotate a shaft of larger size.
+The test shaft will be the same diameter as the current production crankshaft at 165mm at the end of the primary enclosure and the "super seal" region.
 Both of these parameters have been chosen to try and mimic the current production assembly as much as possible, effectively closing the gap between our design prototype and the current production assembly.
 If promising results are attained, this should make the transition from prototype to production component smoother.
 As such, the idea moving forward is that any opportunity within the project where reverse engineering is present to be taken advantage of to aid this transition.